jwilson-ind/vue-form-components/README.md

 ## Install

-The most flexible way to uses the components is to clone this repository locally and copy-past the `/src/Components` into your own project.
+The most flexible way to uses the components is to clone this repository locally and copy-paste the `/src/Components` into your own project.

 ### CSS